 Taste: Vanilla and Fresh Fruit, then Sherried Raisins, Orange and Spicy Peat Smoke that builds to an Inferno before fading to a slow, smouldering finish with Salty Oak and wisps of Smoke.

 I must admit that I would have preferred a little more transparency with regards to the background information of this bottling, with very little detail on the label itself.
 A little digging will tell you it was created using ‘both old and new whiskies, matured in both ex-bourbon and ex-sherry casks’ which to be honest, is just vague enough that it could apply to a thousand NAS bottlings from a hundred different distilleries.
-This of course is hardly an issue exclusive to Ardbeg and the supply of further details re: the makeup of a single malt could potentially prick the ears of the SWA but nonetheless, a little more data would have been most welcome.
-That aside, Perpetuum is a fascinating dram that just about warrants it’s price tag and it’s relatively low bottling strength makes it dangerously drinkable for all it’s fire and brimstone.
+This of course is hardly an issue exclusive to Ardbeg and the supply of further details re: the makeup of a single malt could potentially prick the ears of the SWA but nonetheless, a little more data would have been welcome.
+That aside, Perpetuum is a fascinating dram that just about warrants its price tag and its relatively low bottling strength makes it dangerously drinkable for all its fire and brimstone.

-There is of course, one further challenge which Perpetuum faces and it is an issue shared with every other Ardbeg special release, it has to compete with arguably the strongest core range of any distillery.
+There is, of course, one further challenge that Perpetuum faces and it is an issue shared with every other Ardbeg special release, it has to compete with arguably the strongest core range of any distillery.
 So good are the 10 year old, An Oa, Uigeadail and Corryvreckan bottlings that one almost wonders why anyone would buy anything else!
-If, like me, however, you have familiarised yourself with the range and are looking to try something else, Perpetuum is a good option, assuming of course that you can get to the distillery and snap a bottle up at it’s original asking price.
+If, like me, however, you have familiarised yourself with the range and are looking to try something else, Perpetuum is a good option, assuming of course that you can get to the distillery and snap a bottle up at its original asking price.
 If not, you will likely find it selling at two or three times the price on various whisky auction sites.